Composite artifact colors: TRS-80 Color Computer

-The TRS-80 Color Computer (also known as Coco) two color 256×192 graphic mode allows the display of four colors by exploring NTSC artifacts.
+The TRS-80 Color Computer (also known as Coco) two color 256×192 graphic mode allows the display of four colors by exploiting NTSC artifacts.
 It is not possible to reliably display 256 dots across the screen due to the limitations of the NTSC signal and the phase relationship between the graphics chip clock and colorburst frequency.
 Using the first color set, alternating columns of green and black pixels are not distinct and appear as a muddy green color.
 However, switching to a white and black color set, instead of a muddy gray as expected, the result is either orange or blue.
 Reversing the order of the alternating dots will give the opposite color.
 In effect, the 256x192 two color mode becomes a 128×192 four color mode with black, orange, blue, and white available.
 Most CoCo games used this mode as it generates more useful colors than the ones provided by the native four color modes.

 The graphics chip internally can power up on either the rising or falling edge of the clock, so the bit patterns that represent orange and blue are not predictable.
 Most CoCo games start with a title screen and asks the user to press the reset button until the colors are correct.

-Readers of The Rainbow or Hot CoCo magazine learned that they can use some POKE commands to switch the Motorola 6847 graphics chip into one of the artifact modes, while Extended Color Basic continues to operate as though it were still displaying one of the 128x192 four-color modes.
-Thus, the entire set of Extended Color Basic graphics commands can be used with the artifact colors.
+Readers of The Rainbow or HOT CoCo magazine learned that they can use some POKE commands to switch the Motorola 6847 graphics chip into one of the artifact modes, while Extended Color BASIC continues to operate as though it were still displaying one of the 128x192 four-color modes.
+Thus, the entire set of Extended Color BASIC graphics commands can be used with the artifact colors.
 Some users developed a set of 16 artifact colors using a 4×2 pixel matrix.
 Use of POKE commands also make these colors available to the graphics commands, although the colors have to be drawn one horizontal line at a time.
 Some interesting artworks were produced from these effects, especially since the CoCo Max art package provides them in its palette of colors.

 The resulting 16 color palette is (approximate colors for illustration purposes only):